Chapter 8 : A Time To Act

-"I am," said Harry in a low voice.
-"You know we still search for the Death Eaters that escaped from Azkaban when we were there.
+“I am,” said Harry in a low voice.
+“You know we still search for the Death Eaters that escaped from Azkaban when we were there.
 Well, we got one last night.
 I received an owl during dinner and met up with Ron and the Ministry.
 They caught a Death Eater who was active during the war.
 He wasn't just a face we remembered seeing during the war.
-We personally know him.
-There are still painful memories about what he did..."
+We personally knew him.
+There are still painful memories about what he did...”

 Harry faltered, and in that moment, James could tell that his father was a long ways off, in a place somewhere completely different.
 He pursed his lips, unsure of what to do, but quickly Harry recovered.

 He shook his head, pulling himself from his deep thoughts.
-"Anyways," he said quickly, "point is this: Macnair won't speak about who is helping the Death Eaters move underground.
+“Anyway,” he said quickly, “point is this: Macnair won't speak about who is helping the Death Eaters move underground.
 He's keeping his mouth shut entirely except for threats.
-I believe that he will never reveal his helper, and so he should just go straight to Azkaban.
+I believe that he will never reveal his helper, so he should just go straight to Azkaban.
 A few colleagues, however, disagree.
 They think Macnair should remain in confinement for a while longer, in case we can get him to speak.
 But I know better.
 He won't.
-It's useless, so he should go right back to the hell from which he came."
+It's useless, so he should go right back to the hell from which he came.”

 James was speechless.
 This situation was all too familiar.
 On any other day, this would have seemed like just another Death Eater case.
 James was used to hearing about them, especially over the past three years.
-Death Eaters were occasionally caught, asked to talk, refused, and was sent to Azkaban.
+Death Eaters were occasionally caught, asked to talk, refused, and were sent to Azkaban.
 Nothing was truly amiss or different about the situation.
-Except for the sinking feeling in the pit of his stomach that there was something else entirely going on beneath the surface, something that James had only gently grazed the surface of, and yet it had disturbed him greatly.
+Except for the sinking feeling in the pit of his stomach that there was something else entirely going on beneath the surface, something that James had only gently grazed the surface of, yet it disturbed him greatly.

-He didn't realize how long he had been silent or that he had stopped moving until Harry finally clutched his shoulder and gently shook him.
-"Hey," said Harry.
-"You in there?"
+He didn't realize how long he had been silent for or that he had stopped moving until Harry finally clutched his shoulder and gently shook him.
+“Hey,” said Harry.
+“You in there?”